-We depend on our subcontractors to carry various trades of work and bear the risks associated with fluctuations in subcontracting costs, substandard performance and instability of their operations
+We depend on our subcontractors to carry out various trades of work and bear the risks associated with fluctuations in subcontracting costs, substandard performance and instability of their operations, which may affect our financial performance, reputation and potentially expose us to liability and damage claimed by our clients

-For the two years ended March 31, 2016 and 2017, our subcontracting costs accounted for approximately 91.1% and 90.7% of our total cost of sales, respectively.
+For the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, our subcontracting costs accounted for approximately 91.1%, 90.7% and 92.3% of our total cost of sales, respectively.
 Changes in subcontracting costs may be resulted from changes in costs of labor and materials or project-specific requirements.
 We may also suffer cost overrun or even suffer losses.
 Moreover, if a subcontractor fails to provide services as required under a contract for any reason, we could be required to source another subcontractor which cause delays or result in higher subcontracting costs than anticipated, which could impact contract profitability.